AlexCol/ExemploCopilot/PostgreSQL/16-History and Auditing/README.md

-# 📚 Tópico 16 - História e Auditoria no PostgreSQL
+# 📚 Tópico 16 - History and Auditing

 ## 🎯 Objetivo do Módulo